Why Rolex Doesn’t Need a One-Year Product Cycle

 Image Source: @rolexdiver on Instagram

 A Rolex generation changes something foundational: a calibre family with new architecture, a regulating organ that alters energy use or rate stability, or a case and bracelet platform that meaningfully changes how the watch wears.
 The Submariner’s move to 41 mm in 2020 is one clear example.
-The Land-Dweller’s integrated bracelet and the debut of Dynapulse is another.
+The GMT-Master II 116718’s evolution to a polished ceramic bezel insert is another.
 Propagation takes years.
 A breakthrough lands in a flagship, then expands cautiously as manufacturing and service infrastructure absorb the change.

 Patience Is Built Into The Product